apache/sling-org-apache-sling-graphql-core/README.md

 Apache Sling GraphQL Core
 ----

+_This module is one of several which provide [GraphQL support for Apache Sling](https://github.com/search?q=topic%3Asling+topic%3Agraphql+org%3Aapache&type=Repositories)._

 This module allows for running GraphQL queries in Sling, using dynamically built GraphQL schemas and OSGi services for data fetchers (aka "resolvers") which provide the data.